jpinedev/tech-writing-final/README.md

 #### Installation

 The `mspj_engine.so` Python library can be used locally in a Python project or installed globally for use across projects.
-For instructions on installing the local library for global use, [see Python's Installing Packages](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-from-local-archives).
+For instructions on installing the local library for global use, [see Python — Installing Packages](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-from-local-archives).

 The tile map paintbrush editor can be used locally or installed globally as well.